Learn How to Grow Fountain Grass (Pennisetum)

 If you choose to divide your mature fountain grass plants to propagate new ones, wait until late winter or early spring.

-This will give your new plants enough time to become established before the summer heat becomes too intense.
+This will give your new plants enough time to become established before the summer heat.

 The soil should be warm enough to work, and your plants should be dormant or just starting to put on fresh spring growth.